jgoerzen/docker-reverse-proxy-apache/README.md

 on a separate Docker network and only authorize it.
 Even better, give your reverse proxy an `--ip` and authorize only that.

+Finally, make sure to end your Dockerfile with `CMD ["/usr/local/bin/boot-debian-base"]`.

 ## Internal details

 There are a couple of interesting issues here.
 First, the IP address